akhilrao045/bootstap-tindog/README.md

 # Technologies Used
--Html , Css , Javascript
+-Html ,,Bootstrap ,Css , Javascript

+# This website based on bootstarp technologies